NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: Background

+{The fuzzy extractor (FE) and the lightweight state-of-the-art reverse fuzzy extractor (RFE) for reconciling noisy fingerprint responses with the aid of helper data ${\bf p}$.
+In an RFE the encoding is embedded in a device and the computationally heavy decoding is offloaded to the server.} \end{figureRevsource}

-The secure sketch construction has a pair of operations as shown in Fig.~\ref{fig:keyGen}: encoding and decoding.
-Typically, in the FE setting, the encoding is executed by the server during the fingerprint template enrollment phase to compute helper data $p$ (redundant information).
-The decoding is performed on the in-field device to recover a reliable fingerprint $sk$.
-By recognizing that the encoding function's computational burden is significantly higher than decoding, it is feasible to place the encoding on the device side while leaving the computationally complex decoding to the resource-rich server; this method is termed as reverse fuzzy extractor (RFE) or reusable fuzzy extractor~\cite{boyen2004reusable,van2012reverse,canetti2016reusable}.
+\Revsource{rev:fuzzy_ext_description}{The secure sketch construction has a pair of operations, as shown in Fig.~\ref{fig:keyGen}: i)~encoding and ii)~decoding.
+Typically, in the FE setting, the encoding employing an error correction code (ECC) encoder is executed by the server during the fingerprint template enrollment phase to compute helper data ${\bf p}$ (redundant information).
+The decoding employing an ECC decoder is performed on the in-field device to recover a reliable fingerprint, ${\bf sk}$.
+By recognizing that the encoding function's computational burden is significantly higher than decoding, it is feasible to place the ECC encoder on the device-side while leaving the computationally complex ECC decoder to the resource-rich server; this method is termed reverse FE (RFE) or reusable FE~\cite{boyen2004reusable,van2012reverse,canetti2016reusable}.
+More specifically, the encoding function is implemented on the device-side to produce the associated helper data ${\bf p^{\prime}}$ as well as an ${\bf sk^{\prime}}$ based on on-device fingerprint evaluation ${\bf f^{\prime}}$, where ${\bf p^{\prime}}$ is now sent to the server to assist the reconstruction of ${\bf sk^{\prime}}$.
+Now, ${\bf p^{\prime}}$ and ${\bf sk^{\prime}}$ could vary every time as the on-device fingerprint ${\bf f^{\prime}}$ can differ during each reevaluation.
+In contrast to an FE setting, the server uses the enrolled ${\bf f}$ along with ${\bf p^{\prime}}$ for recovering the key ${\bf sk^{\prime}}$.}